-> NLP is so core to the development of AI that it was one of the very first sets of tasks that researchers attempted to tackle with intelligent systems, which is why conversational AI trends continue to be a hot area of research and application development.
+NLP is so core to the development of AI that it was one of the very sets of tasks that researchers attempted to tackle with intelligent systems, which is why conversational AI trends continue to be a hot of research and application development.

 Chatbots and conversational agents

-Chatbots and conversational agents were some of the first AI applications to be developed -- MIT professor Joseph Weizenbaum created ELIZA in 1964 as a way to test the progression of realistic machine-to-human conversational interactions.
+Chatbots and conversational agents were some of the AI applications to be developed -- MIT professor Joseph Weizenbaum created ELIZA in 1964 as a way to test the progression of realistic machine-to-human conversational interactions.
 Chatbots have evolved significantly from these early days but still are primarily text- or voice-based applications that respond back and forth to humans engaging in natural language dialogue.

 Across a wide range of industries, companies and organizations have adopted chatbots and conversational interfaces.
 You can now find machine learning, AI-enabled conversational interfaces within hospitals as medical assistants, providing financial advice, providing educational support, interrupting your website experience to make sure that your needs are satisfied, and even providing automated conversations in game engines to make the environment seem more realistic.